-- Our Youth Services team will deliver a one days training to sixth formers or Year 5/6 in mental health awareness and help them become Peer Supporters to the students in younger years.
-This training includes Mental Health Awareness and key aspects of their role, such as their Responsibilities, Communication and Listening Skills and Safeguarding.
+- Our Children and Young People’s Services team will deliver training to sixth formers or Year 5/6 in mental health awareness and help them become Peer Supporters to the students in younger years.
+This training includes mental health awareness and key aspects of their role, such as their responsibilities, communication and listening skills and safeguarding.

 - We will also help and support school staff to set up and run the Peer Support Service in school.
-For example, prepping assemblies, signposting, reminders of upcoming events such as world mental health day, coffee mornings and top up workshops.
-Schools can then add to this with, for example, ‘How to resolve friendship conflict’ or ‘Coping strategies for exam pressures’.
+For example, prepping assemblies, signposting, reminders of upcoming events such as World Mental Health Day, coffee mornings and top-up workshops.
+Schools can then add to this with training on other topics, for example, ‘How to resolve friendship conflict’ or ‘Coping strategies for exam pressures’.

-- We want to empower, not only Peer Supporters, but the whole school in tackling the stigma behind mental health, and encourage students to seek support as and when they need it.
+- We want to empower not only Peer Supporters but the whole school in tackling the stigma associated with mental health problems and encourage students to seek support as and when they need it.